APM: New Relic vs Dynatrace Comparison

 Here’s what Dynatrace’s Service Flow looks like visually.

-This is what New Relic’s Service Maps looks like.
+This is what New Relic’s Service Maps look like.

 I like two things in particular about Dynatrace’s visualization.
-It shows the time spent and % contribution against each component.
+It shows the time spent and the % contribution against each component.
 Secondly, it lists all Dynatrace monitored components.
 New Relic lists applications, external services, and databases.
-In a typical web application, the webserver is an important part of the transaction, but New Relic does not show it in its map.
+In a typical web application, the web server is an important part of the transaction, but New Relic does not show it in its map.

 Data Storage location

 Dynatrace offers an on-premise data storage option.
 This allows organizations to decide how much data they want to store and for how long.
-New Relic provides a pure cloud storage option and its data storage policy is standard.
-Because the storage location is in the cloud, the application team has to be careful around allowing request parameters, or query parameters from exposing PII/PHI data as noted above.
+New Relic provides a pure cloud storage option, and its data storage policy is standard.
+Because the storage location is in the cloud, the application team has to be careful about allowing request parameters or query parameters to expose PII/PHI data.

 Query Language